cb-suryak/App-RelEase-Buddy/README.md

 ## Usage

 1. When the app starts, it will post a message with a "Start Release" button in the configured Slack channel
-2. Click the "Start Release" button to:
+2. Click the "Lock Branch" button to:
    - Trigger the GitHub Actions workflow to lock the develop branch
    - See real-time status updates in the channel
    - Get the workflow run URL for tracking